 Although you can give a Chrysanthemum flower to anybody at just about any time of the year, the best time to do so is when you have a friend who is facing some kind of obstacle or has experienced a life-altering event.

-Chrysanthemum is also a November birth flower, so if you have any friends or family members that have birthday in this month, you can give them this flower.
+Chrysanthemum is also an official flower for November birthdays, so if you have any friends or family members that have birthday in this month, you can give them this flower.

 See more: How To Grow and Care for Chrysanthemums